pinecone-io/pinecone-ts-client/guides/upgrading/v9-migration.md

 ## `additionalHeaders` can now pin the API version

-Every request this SDK sends carries `X-Pinecone-Api-Version: 2026-07`.
+By default, API requests carry `X-Pinecone-Api-Version: 2026-07`.
 To talk to an older version of the API, pass the header through `additionalHeaders`:

 ```typescript